bhisaac/5eFP/5eFP-SRD.md

 ### Boss Treasure

 Boss treasures award the greatest amount of bonus Coin, but are the most difficult to finish.
 These encounters award an additional ⛁ upon discovery and potentially contain one or more bonus Coin.
-It is difficult, if not impossible, to unlock all boss treasure bonus coins.
+It is difficult, if not impossible, to unlock all boss treasure bonus Coin.
 A creature can discard its action on its turn to make a WIS check.
 Boss treasures require (MAX Wounds) successful WIS checks to find ⛁, and may require overcoming a boss trap or two elite monsters before resolving.

 ## Monster